alexbfree/thesis/src/frontmatter.md

   - Kyle Montague, for his valuable input on study design in the early stages of my PhD, and for advocating to protect my independence and integrity as a researcher during problematic negotiations with a partner organisation;
   - Phil Lord, for assistance and advocacy with those same issues at a crucial time;
   - Madeline Balaam, for inspiration on participatory methods right at the start, and for helping me develop a paper writing style;
-  - Paul, Nicola, Sara, James, Glau, Fion, Alex, and all the other School admin staff, for countless random assists;
+  - Rob Comber, Simon Bowen, Matt Wood and other lecturers who taught me valuable _Digital Civics_ and research skills during the MRes, that helped shape me into the researcher I am; and not forgetting
-  - Rob Comber, Simon Bowen, Matt Wood and other lecturers who taught me valuable _Digital Civics_ and research skills during the MRes, that helped shape me into the researcher I am.
+  - Paul, Nicola, Sara, James, Glau, Fion, Alex, and all the other School admin staff, for countless random assists.

 I have been fortunate to take this journey with dozens of other researchers.
 I would like to especially thank:

-  - Tom Maskell, for his help with wrestling with concepts around data access and involvement, and companionship on many bus commutes in the early years;
+  - Tom Maskell, for his help with wrestling with concepts around data access and involvement, and companionship and Digital Civics discussions on many bus commutes in the early years;
   - Sunil Rodger, for valuable moral support, writing camaraderie, and practical advice for the last two years; and
-  - Stuart Wheater, for myriad data discussions and tactical discussions that helped me get through a difficult period and often went beyond project business.
+  - Stuart Wheater, for myriad data discussions and tactical discussions that helped me get through a difficult period earlier in the PhD and which often went beyond project business.

 I would also like to thank, in no particular order: